elmika/book-quotes/README.md

 ### Load other sample database

-Perform the same steps with the `testdb-original.sql` database export and the `testdb_original` database.
+Create `testdb_original` database in the mysql container and upload the `testdb-original.sql` data, as we did previously with `testdb` and `tesdb.sql`.

 ### Explore information stored